D-NITEESH/AgriGuard-InsectVision/README.md

 ## Overview

 This repository contains a comprehensive deep learning solution for multi-class insect detection in agricultural environments.
-AgriGuard: InsectVision implements transfer learning with multiple CNN architectures (VGG16, ResNet50, MobileNetV2, Inception) and ensemble methods to achieve 93.2% accuracy on 15-class insect classification.
+AgriGuard: InsectVision implements transfer learning with multiple CNN architectures (VGG16, ResNet50, MobileNetV2, Xception) and ensemble methods to achieve 93.2% accuracy on 15-class insect classification.

 ## Contents